rdaley321/react-youtubr/README.md

 create a file in the `src` directory called `keys.js`.

-The code inside mine is:
+The code inside should look like this:

 ```js
 export default {